Home > >

 Modulating & Staging

-Modulating is a control method where a boiler can produce any output between a defined minimum and maximum level.
+"Modulating" refers to a control method where a boiler can produce any output between a defined minimum and maximum level.
 This gives you even finer control than is possible with a staging boiler and results in constant, even heat.

-By continuously adjusting to your home’s heating needs, a modulating boiler can maintain a nearly constant temperature and reduce fuel usage significantly.
+A modulating boiler can maintain a nearly constant temperature and reduce fuel usage significantly by continuously adjusting to your home's heating needs.
 While staging is rare in residential applications, modulating controls are often built into high-efficiency condensing boilers.

 By combining these two energy-saving technologies (along with other sophisticated control methods), modulating, condensing, high-efficiency boilers offer unparalleled comfort, performance, and efficiency.